r-pufky/docs/apps/gpg/README.md

 Export the master key ID for easier manipulations
 * `Revocation Certificate` will be listed in output.
 * Master Key ID will be listed under `pub  rsa4096/0x################`.
+* If "No agent running error" occurs, restart gpg-agent with `gpg-agent --daemon`

 ```bash
 export KEYID=0x################